Schuteros/rusted/README.md

 # rusted
-A Linux Desktop Enviroment (DE) written in Rust programming language.
+A Linux Desktop Enviroment (DE) written in Rust programming language (Rust).
 Let's see where it goes!

 ## To-do list for minimal working version
 1. Find information and lay down the structure needed for basic Linux DE